 The construction and operations of Greenlight will play an important role in the local economy by providing well-paying jobs that will benefit the local and Indigenous communities.
 It will utilize local businesses and suppliers and provide additional tax revenue to Sturgeon County.

-The Project is anticipated to employ approximately 1,000 workers at the peak of construction, with an expected work effort of almost 7,500,000 worker-hours in the local area.
-The total capital investment is approximately $4.5 Billion with more than 40 direct, long-term skilled jobs created once operations commence.
+The Project is anticipated to employ approximately 1,500 workers at the peak of construction, with an expected work effort of almost 9,000,000 worker-hours in the local area.
+The total capital investment is approximately $5.0 Billion with more than 50 direct, long-term skilled jobs created once operations commence.

 Environmental Benefits

-Natural gas combined cycle power generation facilities are a high efficiency, environmentally attractive form of power generation necessary to meet the growing demand for electricity in Alberta.
+Natural gas combined cycle power generation facilities are a high efficiency, environmentally attractive form of power generation necessary to meet the growing demand for electricity.
 A combined cycle power facility uses both a gas and steam turbine simultaneously to produce up to 50 per cent more electricity from the same amount of fuel than a traditional simple cycle facility.
 This is because much of the wasted heat from the gas turbine is recovered and converted into high-pressure steam, which drives the steam turbine and generates additional electricity.